-Both the X-A5 and the FZ2500 are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the X-A5 followed on from the Fujifilm X-A3.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-A5 better than the Panasonic FZ2500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X-A5:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.